micmejia/bible-dump/AMPC/Mark/Mark 3.md

-And the spirits, the unclean ones, [^c]as often as they might see Him, fell down before Him and kept screaming out, You are the Son of God!
+And the spirits, the unclean ones, as often as they might see Him, fell down before Him and kept screaming out, You are the Son of God!